Skip to content

 Who were the patients?

 1513 patients were screened.
 179 were excluded due to not meeting the criteria, not consenting, or a language barrier.
-Five that were enrolled had incomplete data leaving 1329 children were enrolled and included – the median age was 24 months, and 59% were male.
-Most children were vaccinated with 73% having had at least one dose of the Meningococcal B vaccine, and 77% having had at least one dose of the Meningococcal C vaccine.
+Five that were enrolled had incomplete data, leaving 1329 children enrolled and included—the median age was 24 months, and 59% were male.
+Most children were vaccinated, with 73% having had at least one dose of the Meningococcal B vaccine and 77% having had at least one dose of the Meningococcal C vaccine.

 What was the intervention?

 There was no intervention here.
-Included patients were recruited at the point of meeting the criteria, using ‘recruitment prior to consent‘ and then consent was obtained soon after (usually within 24 hours).
+Patients were recruited at the point of meeting the criteria using ‘recruitment prior to consent’, and consent was obtained soon after (usually within 24 hours).
 Data were collected contemporaneously: patient symptoms, blood test results, and treatment.
-A positive case was identified by being positive on PCR, or with a positive growth from another body sample (e.g. blood culture, or CSF).
+A positive case was identified by being positive on PCR or with a positive growth from another body sample (e.g. blood culture or CSF).
 Patients were also checked for re-attendance to the hospital within 7 days.
 Results were also confirmed with the Public Health Agency – as meningococcal disease is a notifiable condition, this was a good method of picking up any missed cases.

 What were the outcomes measured?